Last Updated on January 16, 2024

 Ace the Kearney Recruitment Test with our dedicated preparation resources.

 At the highest level, there are quantitative, verbal, and case skill questions.
-The later are mostly related to chart and data interpretation.
+The latter are mostly related to chart and data interpretation.

 If 3/8 of x is by 7 more than 1/5 of x, what is 3/8 of x?Math example from the Kearney mock test